jakmeier/nuts/README.md

 ### Creating a New Activity

 `nuts::new_activity(...)` is the simplest method to create a new activity.
-It takes two arguments:
- 1) `activity`: The activity struct instance, can be any object or primitive
+It takes only a single argument, which can be any struct instance or primitive.
- 2) `start_active`: boolean value to define initial state of Activity (ACTIVE/INACTIVE)
+This object will be the private data for the activity.

 An `ActivityId` is returned, which is a handle to the newly registered activity.
 Use it to register callbacks on the activity.